brentsimmons/ranchero.com/pages/netnewswire/index.markdown

 <p>We believe that apps should never crash.
 They should be free of bugs.
 They should be <i>fast</i> — they should feel lighter-than-air.</p>

-<p>We believe that quality is more important than features, and we believe that high quality is tranformative — it makes for an app you never hesitate to reach for.
+<p>We believe that quality is more important than features, and we believe that high quality is transformative — it makes for an app you never hesitate to reach for.
 You can rely on it, and you do, again and again.</p>

 <p>This makes us slow to add features.
 We <i>are</i> adding features — but never at the expense of how it feels.
 Never at the expense of reliability and speed.</p>